- Education and Science»

 How to exercise safely

-Much as exercise is of great importance, there is need to do it safely in order to avoid injury and other harmful side effects.
-There is evidence that too much exercise can in fact be harmful.
-Extremely long term cardiovascular exercise like the training used by athletes when preparing for multiple marathons may be associated with scarring of the heart and heart rhythm abnormalities.
+While exercise is of great importance, there is need to do it safely.
+Unsafe exercise techniques can cause injury and other unwanted effects.
+Evidence suggests that excessive exercise can in fact be harmful.
+Extreme long term cardiovascular endurance exercise like training used by athletes when preparing for marathons may be associated with scarring of the heart and heart rhythm abnormalities.
 Too much exercise can also cause a woman to miss her period, a symptom known as amenorrhea.
 Too much high impact exercise such as running and jumping are associated with joint injuries such as sprains, and meniscal(cartilage) injuries, as well as stress fractures in the feet and the spine.
-If you have any chronic conditions such as Asthma, hypertension, diabetes and others, you must consult your doctor for advice on what activities will be safe and any safety measures to take in case of any emergencies.
+If you have any chronic conditions like asthma, hypertension, diabetes and others, you must consult your doctor for advice on what activities will be safe.

-When on an exercise program, it is very important to have a good diet to ensure that the body has a correct ratio of macronutrients which provide ample micro nutrients so as to avail the body with the required energy and aid in the recovery process following strenuous activity.
+When on an exercise program, it is very important to have a good diet to ensure that the body has a correct ratio of macronutrients which avail the body with the required energy and aid in the recovery process following strenuous activity.

 If you exercise in the morning, you need to have breakfast about one or two hours before you start.
 This is because most of the energy from last night’s dinner is used up and your blood sugar is likely to be low.
 This calls for early rising.
 A lighter breakfast is wise if you intend to exercise within an hour after the meal.
 If you don’t eat you will feel sluggish or lightheaded when you exercise.
 And will be unlikely to accomplish your exercise goals.
 You need protein and carbohydrate rich breakfast and minimal fat.
 Examples of a good work out breakfast include; whole grain cereals, bananas, low fat milk and juice.
 Remember however that eating too much before exercise can also make you feel sluggish and may give you stomach cramps during exercise.
 Good snacks after exercise include fresh fruits, yogurt, and whole grain crackers.